datatrail-jhu/00_intro/manuscript/10_datacamp.md

 D) Learning to program in R

-{words: 1}
+{words: 1, case-sensitive: false}

 ?
-Once you have completed the Introduction to R course, please paste your Gmail username here.
+Once you have completed the Introduction to R course in DataCamp, type 'Intro course completed' in the box.

 !
-Answers will vary
+Intro course completed ; 'Intro course completed'

 {/quiz}